MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

    > [!Note]
    > You must select an on-premises data gateway for this connector, whether the Oracle database is on your local network or on a web site.

-4. If this is the first time you're connecting to this Oracle database, select the type of credentials for the connection in **Authentication kind**.
+4. If you're connecting to this Oracle database for the first time, select the type of credentials for the connection in **Authentication kind**.
 Choose **Basic** if you plan to use an account that's created within Oracle instead of Windows authentication.

 5. Enter your credentials.